 - February 8, 2022: Ophthalmology Match Results

-- Match results are made available to both programs and applicants at 5:00 PM PT.
+- Match results are made available to both programs and applicants as early as 5:00 AM PT.
 Results are viewable via the SF Match system.

 - February 9, 2022: Post-Match Vacancies

 - All vacancies will be announced on the Immediate Vacancies page of the SF Match system.
 Each vacancy is managed by individual programs.

 Second, it is important to note the costs associated with the application process.
 The fee structure is designed to be relatively inexpensive when applying to few programs and gets progressively costly as applicants apply to a higher number of programs.